ibexa/documentation-developer/docs/guide/sessions.md

 !!! note

-    Use of Memcached (or experimentally PDO) as session handler is a requirement in a cluster setup, for details [see below](#cluster-setup).
+    Use of Memcached, Redis (or experimentally PDO) as session handler is a requirement in a cluster setup, for details [see below](#cluster-setup).
 For an overview of the clustering feature see [Clustering](clustering.md).

 ## Configuration

-Symfony offers the possibility to change many session options at application level (i.e. in Symfony [`framework` configuration](http://symfony.com/doc/2.8/reference/configuration/framework.html)).
+Symfony offers the possibility to change many session options at application level (i.e. in Symfony [`framework` configuration](https://symfony.com/doc/3.4/reference/configuration/framework.html#session)).
 These options include:

 - `cookie_domain`